Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

-- Find the nonverbal skills that are required to successfully engage clients during the appointments.
+- Find the nonverbal skills that are required to engage clients during the appointments successfully.

 - Get comfortable with using the client centered approach for health and fitness coaching.

-- Know the preparation and components of the first client contact and how the structure of the appointment will go, and the precedence set by it for the whole relationship with the client and trainer.
+- Know the preparation and components of the first client contact, how the appointment structure will go, and the precedence it sets for the whole relationship with the client and trainer.

-- Find the strategies of recommending and selling training packages and getting commitment from the client.
+- Find the strategies for recommending and selling training packages and getting a commitment from the client.

 Aspects of Successful Client Relations

-Trainers need to create a strong framework for both retaining and attracting long lasting client to trainer relationships.
+Trainers must create a strong framework for retaining and attracting long lasting client to trainer relationships.